REACH OUT TODAY

 A step down from inpatient care but with more structure than conventional outpatient programs, a partial hospitalization program offers a good balance for those looking to ease back into normal life.

-Clients undergoing Partial Hospitalization in Newport Beach can receive care five to seven days a week for a number of hours each day.
+Clients undergoing Partial Hospitalization in Newport Beach can receive care five to seven days a week for several hours each day.
 When therapy sessions end, clients can go back to their sober living home in the evening.

 This way, they can recover without putting their daily lives on hold, receiving intense therapeutic interventions like group and individual therapy, skills development, and medication management as necessary.